larsrh/website/_articles/routing-the-interview.md

 “_Native_, that's my middle name,” Nephele mumbled to herself.

 He ignored her remark and proceeded: “Typically, we implement our backends in Go.
-Will you also choose Go to solve this the problem?”
+Will you also choose Go to solve this problem?”

 She looked quizzically, again.

-“I already told your: I am going to use YAML. _No-code_, if you wish.”
+“I already told you: I am going to use YAML. _No-code_, if you wish.”

 He was back at bewilderment, thinking out loud, trying to process what she just said.